lilykriopelle/codecademy-quiz-app/instructions.md

 – Task: Finally, import the action creator that deletes individual cards and connect it to the trash button that appears on each card.
 * Hint: Remember, that action creator expects to receive a payload of the form `{id: '123'}`.
 In the event handler that fires whenever a user clicks the trash button, dispatch your action creator with the appropriate payload.

-## Example Code
+## Solutions
 Want to see an example of how someone else has completed this project?
 Click this [link](TODO:REPLACE_ME) to download a zip file containing one example solution to this project.
-Remember: your project doesn't have to look anything like this!
-It should be unique to your vision.

-## Sharing

-Great work!
-Visit [our forums](TODO:REPLACE_ME) to compare your project to our sample solution code.
-After you host your own solution on GitHub, be sure to share it with other learners and see how other learners have built their own projects!

-Your solution might look different from ours, and that’s okay!
-There are multiple ways to solve these projects, and you’ll learn more by seeing others’ code.